laravel/docs/queries.md

         ['email' => 'janeway@example.com', 'votes' => 0],
     ]);

-The `insertOrIgnore` method will ignore duplicate record errors while inserting records into the database:
+The `insertOrIgnore` method will ignore errors while inserting records into the database:

     DB::table('users')->insertOrIgnore([
         ['id' => 1, 'email' => 'sisko@example.com'],
         ['id' => 2, 'email' => 'archer@example.com'],
     ]);

+> {note} `insertOrIgnore` will ignore duplicate records and also may ignore other types of errors depending on the database engine.
+For example, `insertOrIgnore` will [bypass MySQL's strict mode](https://dev.mysql.com/doc/refman/en/sql-mode.html#ignore-effect-on-execution).

 <a name="auto-incrementing-ids"></a>
 #### Auto-Incrementing IDs